spookey/lockpickr/Readme.rst

 Lockpickr
 =========

-In near future I will (hopefully) gain access to a full fledged laser-cutter...
+In near future I will gain access to a full fledged laser-cutter...

 So I decided to make myself a pickset!